 Correct Answer: A) 1 only

 IET – Sometimes, if you look at the UPSC question statements or answer choices you notice something as missing.
 For example, statement 3 just mentions the Presence of strong winds in the ‘interior’.
-It is not properly clarifying interior of ‘what’.
-Same is the case with statement 4.
-Much more problematic is statement 2 which mentions ‘altitude of continents’ which is not a phrase true grammarians agree.
+It is not properly clarifying the interior of ‘what’.
+The same is the case with statement 4.
+Much more problematic is statement 2 which mentions ‘altitude of continents’ which is not a phrase true grammarians agree with.